keep-network/tbtc-website/src/pages/news/2024-04-15-a-tale-of-two-bugs.md

 ---
 template: news-item
-title: "A Tale of Two Bugs: Uncovering Vulnerabilities in tBTC Amid the FTX Exploit"
+title: "A Tale of Two Bugs: tBTC and the FTX Exploit"
 description: Explore how the FTX exploit uncovered two critical bugs in tBTC, including a denial-of-service vector and a redemption mechanism design flaw, and the steps taken to address them.
 canonicalUrl: https://blog.threshold.network/a-tale-of-two-bugs/
 date: 2024-04-15T12:17:09.130Z